MI-AFP/tutorials/tutorials/08_common-typeclasses-2.md

   {-# MINIMAL foldMap | foldr #-}
 ```

-This class is very straight-forward, has no specific laws, but is very powerful as we've already known...
+This class is very straight-forward, it has no specific laws, but it is very powerful as we've already known...
 It allows you to create new or use various containers with same generic functions like `null`, `length`, `elem`, `minimum`, `maximum`, and others seamlessly and without any problems.
 For more, see [Data.Foldable](https://hackage.haskell.org/package/base/docs/Data-Foldable.html).

 ### Specialized folds